Porto-North-Portugal.com

 The best of Guimarães

-The following list details the best of Guimarães, which should not be missed during your visit to the city.
-Following this section is an interactive map to help you plan your trip and this is followed by a detailed description of each of the sights.
+Here are the highlights of Guimarães, the sights I believe should not be missed during a visit.
+Below this section is an interactive map to help plan your trip, followed by detailed descriptions of each sight.

 Castelo de Guimarães